MolSSI-Education/python-package-best-practices/setup.md

 ~~~
 {: .bash}

-A more complete list of possible editors is available [here](http://swcarpentry.github.io/git-novice/02-setup/index.html).
+A more complete list of possible editors is available: [Setting Up Git](http://swcarpentry.github.io/git-novice/02-setup/index.html).

 To use VSCode as your core editor, do